matmu/parallelize_cmds/README.md

 echo 'you'
 ```

-the script is exectued with
+the script is executed with

 ```./parallelize_cmds.pl 2 1 test.sh```